Ahnfelt/react4s-example/README.md

 # React4s Example
 Search in Spotify artists.
-A small example of an [React4s](https://github.com/Ahnfelt/react4s) application.
+A small example of a [React4s](https://github.com/Ahnfelt/react4s) application.

 This example project features: